-To Select a cycle:

-- 1. Turn the Cycle Control Knob either way to a desired time or setting. - Stop when the indicator points to the cycle you want. - 3.
-Push the Start Button.
+- Select a cycle by turning the Cycle Control Knob either way to the desired time. - 2.
+Stop when the indicator on the knob's outer ring points to the cycle and time you want. - 3.
+Set the Temperature Selector to the desired temperature setting.